Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in Lewiston is priced near the state average but can be more affordable than in larger cities like Boise.
 Compared to other senior living options, it falls in the mid-to-upper price range, reflecting its specialized services tailored to individuals with cognitive impairments.

-When trying to locate memory care centers in Lewiston, Idaho, you will come across Serenity Place Residential Care as a wonderful and luxury memory and dementia care option that is situated at 1917 17th Avenue in 83501 zip code.
-It provides a maximum capacity of 16 Alzheimer's and dementia units.
-Serenity Place Residential Care offers services such as scheduled escort services, dementia-trained nurses on staff and access to physical and speech therapy.
+When trying to locate Alzheimer’s care facilities in Lewiston, Idaho, you will come across Serenity Place Residential Care as a wonderful and luxury memory care option that is situated at 1917 17th Avenue in 83501 zip code.
+It provides a total capacity of 16 Alzheimer's and dementia units.
+Serenity Place Residential Care provides services like local transportation services, a homey design that facilitates friendships and dining assistance during meals.
 Its license # is RC-969.
-Serenity Place Residential Care provides Alzheimer’s care not just to seniors in Lewiston, but also to Nez Perce county older adults.
+Serenity Place Residential Care provides memory care not just to seniors in Lewiston, but also to Nez Perce county older adults.

-Situated at 214 Larkspur Lane, Lewiston, Idaho, 83501, Golden Girls Residential Care is able to provide assistance to any Nez Perce county dementia or Alzheimer’s disease sufferer with daily living activities and offers services such as secure indoor and outdoor wandering areas, certified dementia care staff and brain health activities.
-Golden Girls Residential Care contains a total of 8 Alzheimer’s care units.
+Situated at 214 Larkspur Lane, Lewiston, Idaho, 83501, Golden Girls Residential Care is able to assist any Nez Perce county older adult with daily living activities and includes services that include constant medical checks to ensure well-being, caregiving staff trained for Alzheimer’s care and high ratio of caregivers to residents.
+Golden Girls Residential Care contains a total of 8 memory care units.
 Its license # is RC-1100.

 Paying for memory care in Lewiston, Idaho, can be challenging for families, as the cost of these specialized services often exceeds what standard savings or monthly income can cover.
 While Medicare is a widely-used resource for senior healthcare, it does not directly pay for memory care services, including room, board, and custodial care in memory care facilities in Lewiston.
 However, it may cover certain medical services received within these facilities, such as physician visits, diagnostic tests, and prescribed therapies.